 All comments received are public information and cannot legally be kept confidential.
-All written representations received on planning applications are published on the Council's website.
+Written representations received on planning applications are published on the Council's website.
 Therefore, comments should not include any personal information, for example phone numbers or signatures.
 When submitting comments by email it is recommended that they be sent as an attachment in order to avoid publication of personal email addresses.

 Please note that comments should be submitted within the identified consultation period as the Council may be in a position to determine the application as soon as the neighbour consultation period expires.
-If this date cannot be met, consultees should contact the case officer well in advance of the consultation period ending to see whether it is possible for an extension of time to be granted for comments to be submitted, although this cannot be guaranteed.
+If this date cannot be met, consultees should contact the case officer well in advance of the consultation period ending to see whether it is possible for an extension of time to be granted for comments to be submitted.

 The Council welcomes comments, whether in support of, or opposition to, an application, but the Council can only take account of material planning considerations.
-These include matters like the effect on traffic or parking, the appearance of the proposal, overlooking or disturbance, overshadowing, loss of privacy, and loss of ecological habitats.
+These include matters like the effect on traffic or parking, the appearance of the proposal, overlooking or disturbance, overshadowing, loss of privacy, opposition to business competition and loss of ecological habitats.
 We cannot take into account matters such as loss of property value, private disputes between neighbours, matters covered by leases or covenants, the impact of construction work and competition between firms.

-Planning law requires that decisions be taken in accordance with the development plan unless there are material considerations that indicate otherwise.
-The development plan is currently the Central Lancashire Core Strategy and the South Ribble Local Plan.
+Planning Law requires that decisions be taken in accordance with the development plan unless there are material considerations that indicate otherwise.
+The development plan is currently the Central Lancashire Core Strategy and the South Ribble Local Plan, alongside the Joint Lancashire Minerals and Waste Local Plan and the Penwortham Neighbourhood Development Plan.
 The views of statutory consultees and the public are important in making decisions on planning and related applications.
 However, they are just one consideration amongst several in the overall decision-making process and must be weighed alongside local planning policy set out in the development plan and related guidance, national policy set out in the National Planning Policy Framework, and other material planning considerations.

 Having assessed an application, the planning officer will prepare a report summarising the comments received from consultees and other interested parties.
 Taking account of development plan policy and other material considerations, the report will assess the planning issues and recommend whether the application should be approved or refused.
-The majority of applications will then be determined under delegated powers by authorised officers of the Council.
+The majority of applications will then be determined under delegated powers by authorised officers.